ecreall/nova-ideo/README.rst

 by your domain and add certificates (**server.key** and **server.crt**) to the **tls** directory.

+Be sure that in **docker-compose.yml** it uses the correct version ecreall/novaideo:release-VERSION.
+Edit it if it's not the case.

 You need to configure some environment variables, copy the file **docker-compose.override.yml.templ** to **docker-compose.override.yml** and edit it.